 The logistic regression equation enables the analyst to calculate the probability that a binary event might occur.
 It also provides an estimate for the parameters in the regression equation.
 Given that we can also estimate the variance of the coefficients, we can use logistic regression to test the hypothesis that no relationship exists between a predictor and the response (or dependent variable).
 In particular, we can test the hypothesis that the estimated coefficient comes from a distribution with a mean of zero.

 The estimation of the parameters of a logistic regression requires the computer to iteratively consider different parameters, finding a set that best fits the data.
 The procedure follows the principles of maximum likelihood estimation.
-Different parameters are tried, the fit to the data is calculated, and the parameter with best fit is reported.
+Different parameters are tried, the fit to the data is calculated, and the parameter with the best fit is reported.
 When the sample size is large, the parameters that produce the maximum likelihood of observing the actual outcome are selected.
 This procedure leads to estimations that have little bias, provides estimates of the standard deviation of the parameters, and assumes the distribution of the parameter is approximately normal.
 Unfortunately, there are no equations to estimate the parameters that can be easily solved; the iterative maximum likelihood approach is the best way forward.
-With advent of the modern computer, the estimation procedure can be carried out quickly.
+With the modern computer, the estimation procedure can be carried out quickly.

 The test of the parameters of the regression coefficients is known as the Wald test.
-The maximum likelihood estimate for a coefficient of a predictor, βj, is shown with a hat over the coefficient βj.to emphasize that it is an estimate from the sample, which looks like βj.
+The maximum likelihood estimate for a coefficient of a predictor, βj, is shown with a hat over the coefficient, βj. , to emphasize that it is an estimate from the sample.
 This parameter, its standard deviation, and its standard error are estimated from the sample using the maximum likelihood estimation procedure.
 The null hypothesis that the estimated parameter is a particular value, say βj, can then be tested using normal distribution, like so:

 [INSERT EQUATION]